espressif/idf-eclipse-plugin/README.md

 ## Building the Application
 * Select a project from the Project Explorer
 * Select `Run` from the first drop-down, which is called `Launch Mode`
-* Select your applicaton from the second drop-down, which is called `Launch Configuration`
+* Select your application from the second drop-down, which is called `Launch Configuration`
 * Select target from the third drop-down, which is called `Launch Target`
 * Now click on the `Build` button widget which you see on the far left of the toolbar

 ![](docs/images/9_cmake_build.png)

 ## Configuring the Launch Terminal
-To see what program does we need to configure eclipse terminal to connect the serial port.
+To see what program do we need to configure eclipse terminal to connect the serial port.

 * Click on the "Open a Terminal" icon from the toolbar
 * Choose `Serial Terminal` from the terminal drop-down